The Doorway: Critical response

 The episode was very well received by critics.
 Alan Sepinwall of HitFix called the premiere "thoughtful, moving and gorgeous in that 'Mad Men' way."
 Lori Rackl of the Chicago Sun-Times wrote: "Packed with symbolism and cryptic, thought-provoking fodder, the sublime two-hour episode could be the subject of a college course.
-Emily VanDerWerff of The A.V.
-Club graded the double episode "A−" and observed: "This is still one of TV’s best shows, still moving confidently and at the height of its powers, filled with great characters and terrific storytelling.
-It’s been on the air long enough now to have a rich, complicated history of its own, and watching it all spool out—both as it happened and in the changed visages of the characters—continues to be one of TV’s chief pleasures.
+Emily St. James of The A.V.
+Club graded the double episode "A−" and observed: "This is still one of TV's best shows, still moving confidently and at the height of its powers, filled with great characters and terrific storytelling.
+It's been on the air long enough now to have a rich, complicated history of its own, and watching it all spool out—both as it happened and in the changed visages of the characters—continues to be one of TV's chief pleasures.
 And always there are those objects and items, ghosts and totems of lives that once were.
 A cigarette lighter.
 A piece of office decoration that reminds one of sadly departed Lane.
-A copy of Dante’s Inferno.
+A copy of Dante's Inferno.
 A set of skis.
 A seemingly non-descript Mason jar.
 Mad Men has always been about the relentless march of history, about the way that time waits for no man.
-Increasingly, though, it’s taking advantage of its own history, something that gives it a richness and depth most shows on TV barely even aspire to.
+Increasingly, though, it's taking advantage of its own history, something that gives it a richness and depth most shows on TV barely even aspire to.
 And at its center are some of the greatest characters in TV history."

 Critics also noted, however, the darkening nature of the show.
 For example, Michael Hogan of The Huffington Post observed early on in his episode review: "Man, that was one saddening episode of "Mad Men".
 He closed with: "Instead of alleviating our anxiety, 'Mad Men' dares to depict it, give it shape, rub our faces in it.
 We can't help loving Don and Roger, but look at what they do.
 Look at how they live.
 They're monsters.
 And they look an awful lot like us."